augustozanellato/HomeKit-RPi-RGB/README.md

 #Simple RGB LED Controller

-This example is a simple GPIO LED controller for the Raspberry Pi.
+This is a simple GPIO LED controller for the Raspberry Pi.
 It lets you choose a color through a Javascript powered Web-interface, yeah, I know its aesthetically awful, but hey, I'm a coder, not a designer :P

 ##Requirements